rocktronica/OneFileCMS/readme.markdown

 2) Upload to anywhere on your site.

-3) Using your browser, start OneFileCMS, log in with the default "username" and "password".
-Then click on Admin and set your own username and password!
+3) Log in to OneFileCMS with the default "username" and "password", and set your own username and password!

 Depending on how your web stack is set up, you may also have to modify the file permissions of your site's folders to allow OneFileCMS to modify and create files. ([More about that here.](http://catcode.com/teachmod/)) Make sure onefilecms.php and its parent folder are allowed to execute, with CHMOD at 755.
 Check with your host if you're not sure, and be aware of any inherent security concerns.